-- Eavesdropping/Interception/Hijacking (EIH): This threat category is defined as "actions aiming to listen, interrupt, or seize control of a third-party communication without consent"; - Damage (DAM): This threat category is defined as intentional actions aimed at causing "destruction, harm, or injury of property or persons and results in a failure or reduction in usefulness"; - Disaster (DIS): This threat category is defined as "a sudden accident or a natural catastrophe that causes great damage or loss of life"; - Physical Attacks (PA): This threat category is defined as "actions which aim to destroy, expose, alter, disable, steal or gain unauthorised access to physical assets such as infrastructure, hardware, or interconnection"; - Outages (OUT): This threat category is defined as "unexpected disruptions of service or decrease in quality falling below a required level."; - Failures or Malfunctions (FM): This threat category is defined as "Partial or full insufficient functioning of an asset (hardware or software)"; - Nefarious Activity/Abuse (NAA): This threat category is defined as "intended actions that target Information and Communication Technology (ICT) systems, infrastructure, and networks by means of malicious acts with the aim to either steal, alter, or destroy a specified target". - Unintentional Damage (UD): This threat category is defined as unintentional actions aimed at causing "destruction, harm, or injury of property or persons and results in a failure or reduction in usefulness"; - Legal (LEG): This threat category is defined as "legal actions of third parties (contracting or otherwise), in order to prohibit actions or compensate for loss based on applicable law".
+- "destruction, harm, or injury of property or persons and results in a failure or reduction in usefulness" - Disaster (DIS): This threat category is defined as "a sudden accident or a natural catastrophe that causes great damage or loss of life" - Physical Attacks (PA): This threat category is defined as "actions which aim to destroy, expose, alter, disable, steal or gain unauthorised access to physical assets such as infrastructure, hardware, or interconnection" - Outages (OUT): This threat category is defined as "unexpected disruptions of service or decrease in quality falling below a required level." - Failures or Malfunctions (FM): This threat category is defined as "Partial or full insufficient functioning of an asset (hardware or software)" - Nefarious Activity/Abuse of Assets (NAA): This threat category is defined as "intended actions that target Information and Communication Technology (ICT) systems, infrastructure, and networks by means of malicious acts with the aim to either steal, alter, or destroy a specified target."
+This category can be further expanded based on the attack vector of a malicious actor. - Malicious code of software - Exploitation of flaws in the architecture, design, and configuration of the network - Denial of Service - Abuse of information leakage - Exploitation of software, and/or hardware vulnerabilities - Abuse of authentication - Lawful interception function abuse - Manipulation of hardware and software - o Data, breach, leak, theft, and manipulation of information - Unauthorised activities/network intrusions - Identity fraud/account or services - Spectrum sensing - o Compromised supply chain, vendor, and services providers - Abuse of virtual machines - Signalling threats - Manipulation of network configuration/data forging - Unintentional Damage (UD): This threat category is defined as unintentional actions aimed at causing "destruction, harm, or injury of property or persons and results in a failure or reduction in usefulness." - Legal (LEG): This threat category is defined as "legal actions of third parties (contracting or otherwise), to prohibit actions or compensate for loss based on applicable law."